oduameh/node-course/docs/Next/ogmios.md

 nano /home/n(x)/preview/scripts/ogmios_start.sh
 ```

-Next, let's give it the correct startup options.
-You'll notice some of the startup options on `ogmios` is similar to `cardano-node`.
+Next, give it the correct startup options.
+You will notice some of the startup options on `ogmios` are similar to `cardano-node`.
 We are going to set the port to 1337, and the IP to listening at `0.0.0.0`.

 Add the following to the `ogmios_start.sh` file you just opened in nano.